jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 don’t know.”
 “But you can know nothing of this?”

-### ADVENTURE VII.
-THE ADVENTURE OF THE BLUE CARBUNCLE 111

 “Excuse me, I know everything of it.
 You are endeavouring to trace some geese which were sold by Mrs. Oakshott, of Brixton Road, to a salesman named Breckinridge, by him in turn to Mr. Windigate, of the Alpha, and by him to his